temporalio/documentation/docs/typescript/how-to-develop-a-workflow-definition-in-typescript.md

 ---
 id: how-to-develop-a-workflow-definition-in-typescript
-title: How to develop a Workflow definition in Typescript
+title: How to develop a Workflow Definition in TypeScript
-sidebar_label: Develop a Workflow definition
+sidebar_label: Develop a Workflow Definition
-description: Develop a Workflow definition
+description: Develop a Workflow Definition
 tags:
   - developer-guide
   - sdk